FriedHamCheese/WorkTable/README.md

 # Building the program
 ## Compiled exectuable
-In the release section of this repo, a compiled build using Windows 10 build 19045 and mingw-w64-x86_64-gcc 13.2.0-6 in MSYS2 environment.
+In the release section of this repo, a compiled build using Windows 10 build 19045 and mingw-w64-x86_64-gcc 13.2.0-6 in MSYS2 environment is provided.
 I have no clue on how to release a binary release lol.
 So give that a try and see how that goes :D

 ## Prerequisites
 + A compiler which supports C++20